lcmchris/thesillyhome-addon-repo/README.md

-This repository contains the following add-ons: thesillyhome-addon      : Stable version of the addon thesillyhome-addon-dev  : Development version of the addon
+This repository contains the following add-ons:

+- thesillyhome-addon      : Stable version of the addon

+- thesillyhome-addon-dev  : Development version of the addon

+## Supported Architectures

 ![Supports amd64 Architecture][amd64-shield]
 ![Supports aarch64 Architecture][aarch64-shield]